autocrossblog/autocrossblog.github.io/_posts/2011-04-02-san-diego-national-tour-practice-day.md

 ---
 Today was a practice day at the San Diego National Tour.
 This morning I took part in the Evolution School advantage program, basically you get a ton of seat time in the morning before the practice course opens up for the rest of the entrants for the National Tour.
 My r-comps were on a truck on the way to the tour, so I ran my street tires for the morning session.
 I also had the car set at full soft (bump/rebound), most definitely not the configuration needed, and my evo instructor Brian let me know.

-He knew me (not to be cocky, a lot of autocrossers do because of my involvement with SCCAForums.com and announcing at events throughout the years), but he made the mistake of assuming I knew what I was doing 😮.
+He knew me (not to be cocky, a lot of autocrossers do because of my involvement with SCCAForums.com and announcing at events throughout the years), but he made the mistake of assuming I knew what I was doing ðŸ˜®.
 He assumed I knew about suspension setup, I corrected him, and asked for help!
 He was very helpful and provided me some guidance to try things out.

 In the morning sessions on street tires (Azenis 615s, decent tires) I got down to 30.0*, not bad, but nothing near the 27.* that a SS Z06 was running.